 The Albuquerque Public School District (APS) provides educational services to the children of Albuquerque for grades K-12, who represent nearly a third of New Mexico's students.
+As the largest public education service provider for students, from early childhood to high school ages, in the region, APS provides significant services in the region beyond education, including, but not limited to transportation (bus service), health (school clinics), public safety (campus police), and physical spaces (schools, gyms and fields) that contribute to the fabric of a community.
 As of 2015, APS is a minority majority district: two-thirds of our students are Hispanic.
 Two out of ten students are English language learners.
 Fifteen percent are students with disabilities.
 APS also serves many students in need: two-thirds of students qualify for the federal school lunch program.